JMarcosHP/Nextcloud-Guide/extras/php-upgrades.md

 However, if you don't have these templates, you can download the nextcloud.ini template [here](https://github.com/JMarcosHP/Nextcloud-Guide/blob/main/nextconf/nextcloud.ini), and the zz-nextcloudpool.conf [here](https://github.com/JMarcosHP/Nextcloud-Guide/blob/main/nextconf/zz-nextcloudpool.conf) for the pool.
 Adjust them with your current values and apply the configuration.

-### STEP 5:
-Set the newer PHP as default.
-Select the corresponding `phpX.Y` version in `update-alternatives` This lets you switch the php socket symlink to the new version:

-    sudo update-alternatives --config php-fpm.sock

-And this to set the default php binary:

-    sudo update-alternatives --config php

-You can keep many PHP versions as you need.
-Nginx configuration is needed only if you have set a manual `phpX.Y-fpm.sock` for `php-handler`.

 ### STEP 6:
 Disable the maintenance mode in Nextcloud and check if the new PHP version installed is detected and working as expected, if not, double check your PHP settings and the default socket and binary used.